docQodly/docs/docs/language/POP3TransporterClass.md

 :::

-The method returns Null if:
+The function returns Null if:

 * *msgNumber* designates a non-existing message,
 * the message was marked for deletion using [`.delete()`](#delete).